EDUC 7552 - Pedagogical Engagement for Learning

 Consistent with Learning Outcomes 1, 2, 3

-Students are required to upload 3 Discussion Board entries
+Students are required to upload two podcasts on the following topics:

-Entries should take the form of reflections and commentary about each topic, and should include, where appropriate, theoretical perspectives, syntheses of ideas and/or debates, and references.
-References do not need to be in a preferred style, provided it is recognised in academia and detailed.
+Entries should take the form of reflections and commentary about the topic and should include, where appropriate, theoretical perspectives, syntheses of ideas and/or debates, and references.
+References do not need to be in a preferred style, provided it is recognised in academia, consistent and detailed.

 Consistent with Learning Outcomes 2, 4, 5